oceanbase/ob-samples/applications/sveltekit/README.md

    npm i
    ```

-4. Rename the `.env.example` file to `.env` and update the values with your own OceanBase database credentials.
+4. Update the [db.js](./src/lib/db.js) with your own OceanBase database credentials.

 5. Start the development server.
    ```